-When testing with the M1 Mac mini, I booted into M1 recovery by holding down the power button (Apple refers this as 1TR, or one true recovery).
+When testing with the M1 Mac mini, I booted into M1 recovery by holding down the power button (Apple refers to this as 1TR, or one true recovery).
 I was then presented with the flashing mouse/trackpad, which was not unexpected.
 What was unexpected is that it cannot be dismissed with a simple space press.
-This was easy on Intel macs, but not so much on Apple Silicon.
+This was easy on Intel Macs, but not so much on Apple Silicon.
 Once you plug in a mouse, you are dropped into recovery.
 From that point on, keyboard navigation works great (with a mix of voiceover and tab, tab, tab).
-Not sure why the mouse plugin is a requirement since I have been able to navigate recovery without even touching the mouse.
-It also also a pretty big accessibility issue since requiring a mouse is a no-no for some users.
+I’m not sure why the mouse plugin is a requirement, since I have been able to navigate recovery without even touching the mouse.
+It’s also a pretty big accessibility issue, since requiring a mouse is a no-no for some users.

 I filed a feedback with Apple as shown below.
 This recovery is at version 11.3.1.